josephofiowa/ds-blogging/readme.md

 Medium does not clearly support importing code snippets.
 This is an admitted disadvantage.

+As Medium is increasingly pressured to monetize their platform, the UX has suffered.
+Thus, a potential second option is [Ghost](https://ghost.org/).
+Ghost provides a sleek [Medium alternative](https://ghost.org/vs/medium/) including well-laid out content and analytics on all reads.
+You control your own content and use Ghost as a CMS for managing it.
+The tradeoff, however, is you must pay to host your Ghost blog, like on a [Digital Ocean droplet](https://marketplace.digitalocean.com/apps/ghost), or [paying Ghost](https://ghost.org/pricing/) to host it for you.
+(I am migrating my content from Medium to Ghost)

-A second option (and what you should strive towards rather than bound yourself to complete!) is using a Python-based CMS like Pelican.
+A third option option (and what you should strive towards rather than bound yourself to complete!) is using a Python-based CMS like Pelican.
 Pelican is a Python-based static web development tool.
 Here's a [walkthrough](https://fedoramagazine.org/make-github-pages-blog-with-pelican/) of how to set up a Pelican blog using Github pages.
 Be sure to check out the [themes](https://github.com/getpelican/pelican-themes) Pelican offers.

 Be cautious: do not bound yourself to needing to engage in Python web development right now.
 You may make the perfect the enemy of the good!